Parikiaki’s essential guide: What are the travel rules for Cyprus, Greece and the UK

 On arrival in England they must quarantine at home or in the place they are staying for 10 days; take a COVID-19 test on or before day 2 and on or after day 8.
 They may be able to end quarantine early if they pay for a private COVID-19 test through the Test to Release scheme (test on day 5).
 If the result is negative (and the result of their day 2 test result was negative or inconclusive) they can end their quarantine.

-Children aged 4 and under do not need to take the day 2 & day 8 tests.
+Children aged 4 and under do not need to take the day 2 & day 8 t